Your preferences have been updated.

 I recently traveled to Turks and Caicos, which was gorgeous!
-It is very similar to Aruba in terms of it's crystal water and amazing weather.
+It is very similar to Aruba in terms of its crystal water and amazing weather.
 It also has great wind conditions for kitesurfing.
 However, I feel like it is a much quieter island than Aruba.
 There aren't many nightlife options to enjoy.
 In general, I feel that there is a much larger sense of community in Aruba.
 I find meeting locals and making friends in Aruba to be much easier.
-Of course, Aruba is still, and will always be, my #1 choice!
+Of course, Aruba is still, and will always be my #1 choice!

-Courtney diving into water at Malmok Beach
+Courtney diving into the water at Malmok Beach

 The Boardwalk is definitely a hidden gem when it comes to hotels on the island.
 My family and I have stayed here every year for 24 years now, and we simply won't stay anywhere else.
 I find the "small hotel" atmosphere is much more relaxed compared to staying at the crowded High Rise hotels.
-I love having our very own cozy casita to stay in, which comes equiped with a living room, kitchen, dining area and separate bedrooms.
+I love having our very own cozy casita to stay in, which comes equipped with a living room, kitchen, dining area, and separate bedrooms.
 The Boardwalk owners, Kimberly and Stephanie, are so sweet.
 They take such great care of us and are always so accommodating.
 The Boardwalk is definitely our home away from home!

 Courtney Chaffin rope swinging at Jolly Pirates Aruba

-Aruba is so special to me for so many reasons, ranging from the places to to people.
+Aruba is so special to me for so many reasons, ranging from the places to people.
 I love that there are so many unique places to explore that go far beyond the basic "hotel beaches".
-There are many local spots that are have gorgeous conditions, picture perfect scenery, and are far less crowded.
+There are many local spots that have gorgeous conditions, picture perfect scenery, and are far less crowded.
 Mangel Halto is one of my favorite hidden gems.
 I love relaxing on the deck that sits directly over the water, surrounded by gorgeous mangroves.

 Courtney sunbathing at Tres Trapi Beach